DJBenson/ha-stuff/esphome/devices/cat-wheel/README.md

 ![image](https://github.com/user-attachments/assets/1b757116-e59e-4afd-8d5d-e7684e9dbfaf)

+> [!WARNING]
+> This board does not have reverse polatity protection - ensure your power supply has the correct polarity or you will release the magic smoke (AKA why I always order 2 of everything from ALIExpress).

 * G123-08 / LM393 Reed sensor

 ![image](https://github.com/user-attachments/assets/ec8bc911-1a2c-42e9-a6aa-aadc59b4fff0)

+> [!CAUTION]
+> The protroding part of the sensor is made of glass and is very fragile (again, ask me how I know...glad I ordered two!)

 * LCD display (LCD2004 with I2C daughterboard) - you can do without this, just remove the display elements of the code